JoaoGabrielCHelena/DE/README.md

 I have a folder in ~ called `Backgrounds`.
 In it, there are folders named with an id (such as A) which contains a set of images for the wallpaper rotation.
 In here theres only the files with the image Ids.
 The wallpaper theme selector ( Ctrl + Shift + w ) allows you to pick one.
 The themes must be manually set in `~/Scripts/wallBind.sh`
-A matching color chould also be set in `~/Scripts/generateColors.sh` which then creates a .xresources file to be read by dwm, though it only works on boot for now.
+A matching color should also be set in `~/Scripts/generateColors.sh` which then creates a .xresources file to be read by dwm
 Wallpaper rotates every 300 seconds.

 ## Scripts